-- Includes ONLY projects which are 100% complete. - Consider project 100% complete when retainage has been paid. - Contains projects from ALL funding sources (local, FM, bonds, LOST, etc.) - Day labor costs should include all expenditures made which were not subjected to formal bids, which includes materials purchased via quotes and directly hired contractors. - "Actual Day Labor" costs should match the day labor cost shown in the "AGC Day Labor Breakdown" except for the overhead amount. - Total project cost should match the "All years" project total on Sheet 10 (Local Projects). - Project type/road type/work type fields are present and are important for use in other dependent reports. - Public letting checkbox shows bids were taken. - Fund the contractor was paid out of.
+- Includes ONLY projects which are 100% complete. - Consider project 100% complete when retainage has been paid. - Contains projects from ALL funding sources (local, FM, bonds, LOST, etc.) - Day labor costs should include all construction expenditures made which were not subjected to formal bids, which includes materials purchased via quotes and directly hired contractors. - "Actual Day Labor" costs should match the day labor cost shown in the "AGC Day Labor Breakdown" except for the overhead amount. - Total project cost should match the "All years" project total on Sheet 10 (Local Projects), except for professional services included in the 020 budget category. - Project type/road type/work type fields are present and are important for use in other dependent reports. - Public letting checkbox shows bids were taken. - Fund the contractor was paid out of.